Subregular W-algebras of type A: Introduction

 Recent work in physics and mathematics has indicated the importance of the W-algebra $\uQHR{\kk}{\mathfrak{g}}{\fsub}$ associated to \emph{subregular} nilpotent elements $\fsub \in \mathfrak{g}$.
 For example, subregular W-algebras appear in the Schur-index of $4D$ superconformal field theories known as Argyres--Douglas theories \cite{Arg95,Beem15,Cre17w}.
 Subregular nilpotent elements and their nilpotent orbits also play a crucial role in singularity theory: the ADE classification of simple surface singularities connects to the ADE classification of simply-laced Lie algebras through the geometry of the Slodowy slice corresponding to the subregular nilpotent orbit \cite{Slod80}.
 This connection is expressed beautifully in the associated variety of the subregular W-algebra \cite{AraAss15}.
 In light of these and many more motivations, much recent work has been done to improve our understanding of the structure and representation theory of subregular W-algebras \cite{AdaVer95,Feh21,CreLin17,Fasquel2020,GenStrong20,CreGen21,CreGenShig21}.

 In general, an understanding of W-algebras for nonregular nilpotents is highly desirable.
 One means of achieving this is to leverage the well-understood W-algebras to learn about others: It is strongly suspected that in addition to the usual quantum hamiltonian reduction, one can also perform a `partial quantum hamiltonian reduction' between two W-algebras as long as their corresponding nilpotent orbits are related by a certain partial ordering \cite{Collingwood17}.
+Such partial reductions are in the same spirit as the `secondary quantum hamiltonian reductions' introduced by Madsen and Ragoucy \cite{Ra96}.
 In fact, a partial reduction for finite W-algebras has been defined for certain cases \cite{MorQua15}.
 This is a good sign as finite W-algebras arise as the Zhu algebras of W-algebras \cite{DeSFin06}.

 The philosophy behind this paper is that despite not having a complete understanding of how partial quantum hamiltonian reduction should be defined for W-algebras, it can be inverted.
 The first inverse quantum hamiltonian reduction was described by Semikhatov for the level-$\kk$ universal affine vertex algebra $\uaffvoa{\kk}{\sltwo}$ from a string-theoretic point of view \cite{SemInv94}.
 Later work by Adamovi\'c and collaborators showed how such inverse reductions can be used in the representation theory of W-algebras \cite{AdaRea17,AdaRea20,FehilyMod,ACG21}.